sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Setting_Activation_Characters.md

 {"title":"Setting Activation Characters","weight":"100"}

 ## Overview

-In this recipe we show how it is possible to use a Ruble command to modify the activation characters for the HTML, CSS, and JS editors.
+In this recipe, we show how it is possible to use a Ruble command to modify the activation characters for the HTML, CSS, and JS editors.

 ## The Code